heiglandreas/authLdap/readme.txt

 Please see https://github.com/heiglandreas/authLdap/blob/master/SECURITY.md for more details

 == Changelog ==
+= 2.6.3 =

+* Internal fixes and adding some more end-to-end tests

 = 2.6.2 =

 * Fix issue with Groups not being updated on existing accounts (see https://github.com/heiglandreas/authLdap/issues/250 for details)